-The Wicked Customizer has been year in the making (with many more years of dreaming) and I can't believe you're all able to finally look at it and mess around with it.
+The Wicked Customizer has been a year in the making (with many more years of dreaming) and I can't believe you're all able to finally look at it and mess around with it.
 It was truly a labor of love.
 The all-nighters, the boundless ideas, the revisions, the revisions again, the just starting completely over.
 A lot of hours went into this from our end, and hopefully a lot of hours from your end will too :] Here's a little breakdown of the the journey we've had, and some fun info you can only get from me, SJC's in-house graphic design nerd.

 THE FIRST GO

 The very first rendition of the snare customizer dating all the way back to Fall 2020.
 After successfully creating the UFO Customizer, our next move was of course a snare customizer!
 This was actually what we were set on for a few months!
-We really loved the idea of make you feel like you're in the shop design your own drum!
+We really loved the idea of make you feel like you're in the shop designing your own drum!

 After looking at the previous layout for so long we worried about losing the image to the background.
 For our next edit, we wanted to clean it up!
 Really expose the drum, and provide a few different angles as well as changeable background images!